Updated: Customer Advisory Centers—What Investors Need to Know

 - A compensation structure that creates incentives for center brokers to sell certain investment products or to bring in new money to existing accounts.

-A recent Enforcement Action identified a number of problems and rule violations associated with one of these new customer advisory centers:
+FINRA has identified a number of concerns associated with some customer advisory centers:

-- Aggressive sales tactics that were not only in violation of NASD's rules, but different from the type of relationship the customer had experienced before being moved to the new call center environment.
+- Aggressive sales tactics that can be different from the type of relationship the customer had experienced before being moved to the new call center environment.

 - Failure to gather customer suitability information.

-- Mutual fund switches (the transfer of money from one mutual fund owned by the investor to a new fund) that were not suitable for a variety of reasons.
-For example, switches were made without first considering whether comparable funds that met the customers' investment objectives and performance requirements were available within their existing mutual fund families without paying additional loads.
+- Mutual fund switches (the transfer of money from one mutual fund owned by the investor to a new fund) that may not be suitable for a variety of reasons.

 - Misrepresentations and omissions of key information.
-These included failing to disclose the name of the fund being recommended and relevant information such as a fund's investment objectives, portfolio makeup, historical income and yield information, expense ratios and sales charges.
-Performance differences between funds were misrepresented, and customers were also told that recommended switches would be at "no cost" or words to that effect, without advising them that their new mutual fund shares would require them to pay higher annual fees, and could subject them to CDSCs1 if sold within a certain period.
+These could include failing to disclose the name of the fund being recommended and relevant information such as a fund's investment objectives, portfolio makeup, historical income and yield information, expense ratios and sales charges.
+Customers should be wary of recommended switches would be at "no cost" or words to that effect.
+Switches can sometimes come with higher annual fees and be subject to Contingent Deferred Sales Charges (CDSCs)1 if sold within a certain period.

 - Failure to disclose the availability of different classes of mutual fund shares and the different costs and expenses associated with each option.